 Trump declares coronavirus national emergency, says he will most likely be tested

-U.S. President Donald Trump on Friday declared a national emergency over the fast-spreading coronavirus to open up $50 billion in federal aid and said he would "most likely" be tested for the virus soon himself after facing possible exposure.
-Trump made the announcement at a Rose Garden news conference as he battled to show Americans he is aggressively addressing the health crisis after appearing to play down the threat for weeks.
+U.S. President Donald Trump on Friday declared a national emergency over the fast-spreading coronavirus to free up $50 billion in federal aid and said he would "most likely" be tested for the virus himself soon after facing possible exposure.
+Trump made the announcement at a Rose Garden news conference as he battled to show Americans he is aggressively addressing the health crisis after facing criticism that he was slow to react and played down the threat until the number of cases rose.

+Trump cautioned that Americans will have to make sacrifices and change their daily practices, a stark difference from two weeks ago when he said people should use common sense but otherwise not change their routines.
+"It could get worse.
+The next eight weeks will be critical," he said.

 "We still have a long way to go.
 There will be many more cases.
 But we'll take care of that," said Fauci, long the nation's top infectious disease expert.
 "What's going on here today is going to help it end sooner than it would have."
 Trump said the federal government would waive interest on student loans and ordered the Energy Department to take advantage of low oil prices to top up the Strategic Petroleum Reserve.